rhel-labs/instruqt/quadlet-pods-sysroles/03-systemroles/assignment.md

 ---
 slug: systemroles
-id:
+id: ug9iusz4tlcx
 type: challenge
 title: System Roles
 notes:
 - type: text
   contents: |
     # Let's tie it all together with Automation
     As we mentioned at the start, we can take this one step further with Automation.
 The Podman system role can deploy these definitions that we've created for us!
 tabs:
-- id: k8b0u3hdkftu
+- id: knpxmcwnsifj
   title: RHEL
   type: terminal
   hostname: rhel
-- id:
+- id: xf10sbulvnoy
   title: ContainerHost
   type: terminal
   hostname: containerhost